Peter King's Monday Morning QB: Mock Draft

 11. Miami—Vita Vea, DT, Washington

 The New Suh.
 This pick is notable more for what the Dolphins aren’t doing.
 Like everyone else, I was pretty sure Miami would be among the cadre of teams looking to trade up for a quarterback.
-That’s been an MO of club architect Mike Tannenbaum in his career—the splash move.
+The splash move has been an MO of club architect Mike Tannenbaum over his career.
 And maybe it happens.
 But more recently I’ve started to think, through what I’ve heard in the pre-draft process, that Miami is more likely to stick with Ryan Tannehill (who has missed the last 19 games with injury) and continue the progress he was making with Adam Gase in the 2016 season.
 We’ll see.
 One word of caution with Vea: He’s got to manage his weight if he wants to be more than a two-down player.

 12. Indy (from Buffalo)—Tremaine Edmunds, OLB, Virginia Tech

 A note about what the Colts have done, if I’m right here (and I have my doubts) about Indy dealing the sixth pick to Buffalo for a first, two mid-seconds, and a low-third-round pick.
-In January, Colts GM Chris Ballard owned picks in round one, two and three—3, 36 and 67 overall.
+In January, Colts GM Chris Ballard owned picks in rounds one, two and three—3, 36 and 67 overall.
 With this second trade-down of the first-rounder, the Colts would have 12, 36, 37, 49, 53, 56, 67 and 96 this year … plus the Jets’ second-round pick in 2019.
-With all the holes he has to fill, Edmunds is a very good start.
+With all the holes Ballard has to fill, Edmunds is a very good start.
 Raw but fast (4.54 in the 40) and physical.
 Big need for the Colts’ D.

 13. Washington—Denzel Ward, CB, Ohio State

 He’s got the speed and the hands to anchor a needy Washington secondary for years, and he’d go higher if he had a bigger body.
-One other knock is he had only two interceptions in two-plus seasons for the Buckeyes, but Jalen Ramsey hadn’t been a productive picker either when Jacksonville got him in 2016.
+One other knock is that he had only two interceptions in two-plus seasons for the Buckeyes, but Jalen Ramsey hadn’t been a productive picker either when Jacksonville got him in 2016.
 Washington needs edge help too, so I can see Marcus Davenport in play here.

 14. Green Bay—Josh Jackson, CB, Iowa

 For a team that’s spent so much draft capital on the secondary recently (five defensive backs picked in the top two rounds in the last four drafts), the Packers sure need a cornerback for new coordinator Mike Pettine’s scheme.
 Tramon Williams, at 35, could start at corner for Green Bay this fall.
 The big knock on Jackson is his 4.54 speed in the 40, and that’s a legitimate worry.
 But his eight picks last year in the Big Ten caught scouts’ eyes, and some think he could be Richard Sherman.
-He’s tall (6-foot-1), instinctive, a former wideout like Sherman, and, like Sherman, has a frame that can add some strength.
-Marcus Peters doesn’t have the great speed either, but he’s proven smarts and instincts win in the NFL too.
+He’s tall (6'1"), instinctive, a former wideout like Sherman, and, like Sherman, has a frame that can add some strength.
+Marcus Peters doesn’t have the great speed either, but he’s proven that smarts and instincts win in the NFL too.

 15. Denver (from Arizona)—Mike Hughes, CB, Central Florida

 Hughes has some personal concerns that could push him down the board, so this is as fungible a pick as I could make; it’s a need pick for the Broncos, who I believe will deal down with a few positions of great need and go for the corner.
 Watch for interior lineman James Daniels of Iowa here too.
 Broncos have need in both spots.
 And, of course, Elway will be torn about staying and picking Baker Mayfield in this scenario.
 Tough call for him, but he doesn’t want to throw away Paxton Lynch just yet.
-What sold Elway on this theoretical trade was Arizona’s No. 1 in 2019, which could be a top 10 pick if the Cards are the worst team in the NFC West.
+What sold Elway on this theoretical trade was Arizona’s No. 1 in 2019, which could be a top-10 pick if the Cards are the worst team in the NFC West.

 16. Baltimore—Derwin James, S, Florida State

 Ravens love his instincts, his love of football and his position versatility.
-He might end up as a WILL linebacker and a sideline-to-sideline chaser and hitter.
+He might end up as a Will linebacker and a sideline-to-sideline chaser and hitter.
 Watch for defensive end Marcus Davenport here if James is gone.
 Lamar Jackson’s a possibility, but I see Baltimore filling a bigger need and giving Joe Flacco this season to solidify his future in Baltimore long-term.

 17. Los Angeles Chargers—Kolton Miller, T, UCLA